Steps to Forming an LLC

 Forming an LLC in Arkansas will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a legal structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming an Arkansas Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming an Arkansas Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 Arkansas requires most businesses to obtain a license and pay a fee if operating in the state.
 Please check with the state to make sure your business is complying with the license requirements for your particular profession.

 How Much Does It Cost to Get an LLC In Arkansas?

 Arkansas has one of the lowest state filing fees of any state (tied with Kentucky) for $50 and can be paid by credit card or check.

 Arkansas requires the filing of the Franchise Tax Report which is an annual report from domestic or foreign LLC in addition to paying the annual franchise tax with the Arkansas Department of Finance and Administration.
 This is an annual cost of $150.

 - Members/Managers- at least one is required to be listed in the Articles of Organization